apache/cordova-docs/www/docs/en/dev/guide/platforms/android/index.md

 4.0.X                   | 10 - 22                      | 2.3.3 - 5.1
 3.7.X                   | 10 - 21                      | 2.3.3 - 5.0.2

-_Note: The versions listed here are for Cordova's Android package, [cordova-android](https://github.com/apache/cordova-android), and not for the Cordova CLI._
+_**Note:** The [cordova-android](https://github.com/apache/cordova-android) versions listed above are not for the Cordova CLI._

-To determine what version of Cordova's Android package is installed in your Cordova project, run the command `cordova platform ls` in your project's root directory.
+To determine what version of the Cordova-Android package is installed in your Cordova project, run the command `cordova platform ls` in your project's root directory.

 As a general rule, Android versions become unsupported by Cordova as they dip below 5% on Google's [distribution dashboard](https://developer.android.com/about/dashboards/index.html).

 ## System Requirements

-Cordova-Android requires the Android SDK, which can be installed on either macOS, Linux or Windows.
+Cordova-Android requires the Android SDK, which can be installed on either macOS, Linux, or Windows.

 For the base system requirements, see the Android Studio's [System Requirements](https://developer.android.com/studio#Requirements).

-## Installing the Required Tooling
+## The Required Software & Tools

 ### Java Development Kit (JDK)